The Sociocracy 3.0 Resource Library

 If you’re missing a resource in your preferred language, you can help create it.
 Even if you can only spare an hour or two, you can make a difference.
 Read more about the S3 Translation Project.

-If you’re interested in what’s new, here’s the changelog.
+If you’re interested in what’s new, take a look at the changelog.

 The S3 Canvas Series